SafeTravel

 Travel to the Tibet Autonomous Region (TAR) by foreigners requires a permit and participation in an organised tour.
 Entry conditions for foreigners are subject to change by the local authorities at short notice.
 Even if they already have been granted a travel permit, New Zealanders intending to travel to the TAR should check with their travel agent for updates before departure.

 Visa restrictions are strictly enforced in China.
 If you require a full visa you must obtain this prior to travel.
 Transit visas (issued on arrival) are available for some short visits, however, strict conditions apply, including the need to remain within a specified area and to provide evidence of onward travel to a third destination within a specified time limit.
-Visa and other entry and exit conditions can change at short notice, New Zealanders should contact the nearest Embassy or Consulate of China for up-to-date information.
+Visa and other entry and exit conditions can change at short notice, New Zealanders should contact the nearest Embassy of China or Consulate of China for up-to-date information.

 Foreign nationals must register their place of residence with the Public Security Bureau within 24 hours of arrival in China or face fines and/or detention.
 Registering with a hotel will often fulfil this requirement; if unsure, advice should be sought from the Chinese authorities.
 New Zealanders in China are also advised to carry their passport at all times.
-Police undertake random checks and failure to provide identification may result in fines and/or detention.
+Police may undertake random checks and failure to provide identification may result in fines and/or detention.

 Chinese authorities can place an exit ban upon individuals to prevent them leaving the country.
 An exit ban may relate directly or indirectly to any investigation Chinese authorities deem relevant, including criminal, civil or commercial matters.
 You may not be aware of the exit ban until you attempt to leave China.